MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-collection-member.md

 - Collection Name: The display name or ID of an existing collection
     >[!NOTE]
     >When you use the browse feature to look up a collection name, or enter a collection name manually or from published data, you must set the **Collection Value Type** property to **Name** or the activity will fail.
-- Collection Value Type   Specifies whether the value in the **Collection** property is a name or a collection ID.
+- Collection Value Type: Specifies whether the value in the **Collection** property is a name or a collection ID.
 Options are:
     - **ID** (default): the value is a collection ID
     - **Name**: the value is a collection name